 Why is your Home Color Important for an Appraisal?

 Your actual home’s worth isn’t likely to be impacted by a garish paint job, or the paint of the house next door.
-The appraisal process is looking at the value of the home based on its’ structural integrity and its square footage, among other aspects, and paint color really isn’t part of how much the actual house is worth.
-However, if the paint means the incoming homeowners may immediately have to hire professionals to rectify what they feel is an eyesore, it can cause a dent in selling price.
+The appraisal process is looking at the home value based on its’ structural integrity and its square footage, among other aspects, and paint color really isn’t part of how much the actual house is worth.
+However, if the paint means the incoming homeowners may immediately have to hire professionals to rectify what they feel is an eyesore, it can cause a dent in home selling price.

-What the market will bear is going to depend on a variety of factors – if your house is in the best school district, paint isn’t going to be a deal breaker.
+What the real estate market will bear is going to depend on a variety of factors – if your house is in the best school district, paint isn’t going to be a deal breaker.
 If you have a loudly painted orange and green home in a street lined with staid New England houses, it may detract from part of what you are trying to sell overall – which is a mood and an environment.
 Did you know the color of your home could affect its sales price?

-Home Owner Associations often have rules about paint color for exactly this reason: a garishly painted house can kind of ruin the mood of the whole block.
+Home Owner Associations often have rules about home paint color for exactly this reason: a garishly painted house can kind of ruin the mood of the whole block.
 Check before you paint to see if you’re breaking any bylaws, and refer to the HOA if you have a question about your neighbor’s questionable taste!

 What are the Best Paint Colors for Your Home?